lorenzodallamico/G-DynaDist/README.md

 # Example of use

 We consider as valid temporal graph inputs only pandas dataframes with columns `i, j, t, τ`.

+> **IMPORTANT NOTE**: the time indices should be expressed in multiples of the time resolution and the initial time should be set to zero.
+For instance, if the temporal resolution is one minute and the initial time is $17:00$, then the temporal edges $\{(1, 2, 17:00), (1, 2, 17:01)\}$ should be represented as $\{(1, 2, 0), (1, 2, 1)\}$.
+If this operation is not performed, the codes will be much slower.
+Moreover, note that $\tau$ is a temporal edge weight a not a duration.

 For this type of graph we have three main functions:

 * `GraphDynamicEmbedding`: this function computes the embedding of a dynamical graph using the EDRep algorithm